Walter Livingston (architect): Career

-Awards and boards
+Awards

-In addition to his professional activities, highlights of Livingston's extensive service to civic and community activities are numerous.
-He was a Past President of the Philadelphia Urban League, who in 1994 awarded him the Whitney Young Heritage Award for his contribution to the community.
-The Boy Scouts of America awarded him with the Silver Beaver and the Silver Antelope Awards for his dedication and service to youth.
-In recognition of extraordinary contributions in public service he was awarded the Jefferson Award by the Evening and Sunday Bulletin in 1978.
-In 1980 he was awarded the Leslie Pinckney Hill Centennial Recognition Citation by Cheyney University for his contributions in the field of Architecture and City Planning.
+In 1994 the Philadelpha Urban League awarded him the Whitney Young Heritage Award for his contribution to the community.
+The Boy Scouts of America awarded him with the Silver Beaver and the Silver Antelope Awards for service on the Cradle of Liberty Council.
+In recognition of his contributions in public service, he was awarded the Jefferson Award by the Evening and Sunday Bulletin in 1978.
+In 1980 he was awarded the Leslie Pinckney Hill Centennial Recognition Citation by Cheyney University for his contributions in the fields of architecture and city planning.